Revised September 9, 2021

 Lumen will consider settlement-free peering with candidates that meet the following criteria:

-- have a professionally managed 24x7x365 NOC capable of repairing or otherwise remedying any problems within a reasonable timeframe, cooperating to resolve security incidents, denial of service attacks and other operational issues;
+- have a professionally managed 24 hours a day, 7 days a week, 365 days a year NOC capable of repairing or otherwise remedying any problems within a reasonable timescale, cooperating to resolve security incidents, denial of service attacks and other operational issues;

 - must provide 48 hour notice to the Lumen NOC for scheduled maintenance;